Introduction to Teaching Assistant Level 5 Apprenticeship

 No, HLTA is not required for enrolment.
 However, HLTA can be a complementary next step after completing the Level 5 apprenticeship.

-Is the Level 5 qualification equivalent to a degree?
+Is the Level 5 qualification equivalent to a foundation degree?

 What are the benefits of completing the Level 5 apprenticeship?